design-participation/skillstube-app/README.md

 ## Technical description

-The search engine uses the Youtube data API to retrive videos limited to the "how-to" category.
+The search engine uses the Youtube data API to retrieve videos limited to the "how-to" category.
 Search can be restricted to a target channel for directing users to specific content.

-The server is written in python 3.7 using aiohttp for asynchroneous queries, and mongodb for data storage.
+The server is written in python 3.7 using aiohttp for asynchronous queries, and mongodb for data storage.

 # Requirements